 - The protagonist's dead sister's husband, James, in Sisters by Lynn Cheney (yes, that Lynn Cheney).
 He's of the foreign variety, definitely autocratic, and really hates homesteaders (though none of this is necessarily seen as a bad thing, and he's certainly not the antagonist).

 - Charles Goodnight, a Real Life Cattle Baron, appears as a heroic character in several of J.T.
 Edson's novels.
 Goodnight also makes a brief but important appearance near the end of Larry McMurtry's Streets of Laredo

 - Doña Bárbara is the Latin American (in fact, Venezuelan) take on this trope, and a female one, to boot.
-In fact, whenever wealthy people from "El Llano" (the venezuelan flatlands) appear in Telenovelas they tend not only to represent this trope, but reference Doña Bárbara in a way or another.
+In fact, whenever wealthy people from "El Llano" (the Venezuelan flatlands) appear in Telenovelas they tend not only to represent this trope, but reference Doña Bárbara in a way or another.

-- The NCR having a fair number of these is actually a minor plot point in Fallout 2: in the plot-apocalyptic wastes of western America, food is one of the most important things to have.
+- The New California Republic having a fair number of these is actually a minor plot point in Fallout 2: in the plot-apocalyptic wastes of western America, food is one of the most important things to have.
 The NCR's economic strength is built on the back of its dominance of the brahmin market, so the brahmin barons are one of the more important groups in the NCR.
 The mostly sympathetic senator Roger Westin is one of them.

-- Their disproportionate power in the NCR is brought up again in New Vegas, as they're able to get away with trying to provoke a mostly peaceful village of supermutants to attack first because they suspect they've been killing their Brahmin.
+- Their disproportionate power in the NCR is brought up again in New Vegas, as they're able to get away with trying to provoke a mostly peaceful village of super mutants to attack first because they suspect they've been killing their brahmin.